 Your employer's policy

 Some employers have introduced formal policies around WFH/office requirements for staff.
 This can depend on your role and any specific in-person duties you need to fulfil.
-If you you feel uncomfortable about your employer's WFH policies, chat to your line manager or HR department, and your doctor if you have any medical concerns regarding changes to your current routine.
+If you feel uncomfortable about your employer's WFH policies, chat with your line manager or HR department, and your doctor if you have any medical concerns regarding changes to your current routine.

 Adapting to change can test our resilience, so reach out to your support networks or Sonder to talk through any concerns.